 Seating and sleeping on Frecciarossa

 Standard Class on Frecciarossa trains is a cut above normal Second Class accommodation with plenty of luggage space and a four-seat arrangement around a table.
 Peak-time services on the core stretch between Milan and Rome can be crowded.
 With the fastest trains taking less than three hours, rail now beats air travel on this route.

 Food and drink on Frecciarossa

-At-seat service is only available in Executive class on Frecciarossa trains.
+At-seat service is available in Executive class on Frecciarossa trains.
 You can order hot and cold meals made with fresh produce according to the time of day (breakfast, lunch, dinner).
 Beverages are served in Executive Class throughout the entire journey.

 If you are travelling at lunch or dinner time on a Frecciarossa 1000 train between Rome and Milan (or vice versa), a warm meal is also served at seat for Premium and First Class passengers.
 That service is called 'Easy Gourmet'.